Package 'wisclabmisc'

 height_fct

-height coded as a factor ordered high, mid, low. diphthong is recoded to NA.
+height coded as a factor ordered high, mid-high, mid-low, low. diphthong is recoded to NA.

 backness